Tencent/TBase/README.md

 ### Cluster startup steps

 1. Generate and fill in configuration file pgxc\_ctl.conf. pgxc\_ctl tool can generate a template for the configuration file.
 You need to fill in the cluster node information in the template.
-After the pgxc\_ctl tool is started, a template of pgxc\_ctl directory and configuration file will be generated in the current user's home directory, which can be modified directly.
+After the pgxc\_ctl tool is started, pgxc\_ctl directory will be generated in the current user's home directory.
+After entering " prepare config" command, the configuration file template that can be directly modified will be generated in pgxc\_ctl directory.

 	* The pgxcInstallDir at the beginning of the configuration file refers to the installation package location of pgxc.
 The database user can set it according to his own needs.